-Important Message Regarding Academic Sessions and Course Offerings
+Important Message Regarding Academic Sessions & Course Offerings

 We thank our students for all they have done during this difficult time related to the coronavirus (COVID-19).
 Student success remains our top priority.

-Please note that as we continue to follow the recommendations outlined by the State of Maryland and the Frederick County Health Department to ensure the health and safety of our College community, the academic sessions and course offerings included in this schedule remain subject to change.
+Please note, academic sessions and course offerings included in this schedule remain subject to change.
+Frederick Community College continues to closely monitor the impact of COVID-19 on campus.
+Students will be asked to follow College Covid protocols in place at the time of their class, which may include masking.

-For the most current information regarding course offerings, visit frederick.edu/schedules frederick.edu/coronavirus
+For the most current information regarding course offerings, visit frederick.edu/Schedules

-For important FCC updates and COVID-19 information, visit
+For important FCC updates and COVID-19 information, visit frederick.edu/Covid-19

-The Spring 2022 Credit Schedule is produced by the Marketing and Scheduling offices.
+The Fall 2022 Credit Schedule is produced by the Marketing and Scheduling offices.
 The information contained in this schedule is abbreviated for registration purposes.
 The provisions of this publication are not to be regarded as a contract between the student and Frederick Community College.
 The schedule is subject to change.
 FCC reserves the right to cancel courses due to insufficient enrollment.
 Full refunds will be issued for canceled courses.
 Because FCC is a public institution, photographs of students, employees, and visitors in common areas on campus or at ceremonies and events may appear in print or electronic marketing materials without their permission.

 Frederick Community College prohibits discrimination against any person on the basis of age, ancestry, citizenship status, color, creed, ethnicity, gender identity and expression, genetic information, marital status, mental or physical disability, national origin, race, religious affiliation, sex, sexual orientation, or veteran status in its activities, admissions, educational programs, and employment.
 Frederick Community College makes every effort to accommodate individuals with disabilities for College-sponsored events and programs.
 If you have accommodation needs or questions, please call 301.846.2408.
 To request a sign language interpreter, please visit http://fcc-interpreting.genbook.com.
 If you have interpreting related questions, please email Interpreting@frederick.edu.
 Sign language interpreters will not be automatically provided for College-sponsored events without a request for services.
 To guarantee accommodations, requests must be made at least five workdays in advance of a scheduled event.
 If your request pertains to accessible transportation for a College-sponsored trip, please submit your request at least 21 calendar days in advance.
-Requests made less than 21 calendar days in advance may not be able to be guaranteed. • All members of the College community are expected to abide by this non-discrimination policy and to comply with Title VI and Title VII of the Civil Rights Act of 1964, the Age Discrimination in Employment Act of 1967, (ADEA), Section 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act of 1990, (ADA), and amendments.
+Requests made less than 21 calendar days in advance may not be able to be guaranteed. • All members of the College community are expected to abide by this non-discrimination policy and to comply with Title VI and Title VI of the Civil Rights Act of 1964, the Age Discrimination in Employment Act of 1967, (ADEA), Section 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act of 1990, (ADA), and amendments.